mautic/user-documentation/docs/stages/stages.rst

 .. note::

     It's not possible to move a Contact to a Stage which has a lesser weight than their current Stage.
-For example if they're currently in Stage B which has a weight of 50, you cann't move them to Stage A which has a weight of 25.
+For example if they're currently in Stage B which has a weight of 50, you can't move them to Stage A which has a weight of 25.

 .. vale off